-- 1. the requirements imposed are not met or the probationary semester GPA is below 3.00 after one semester on probation; - 2. failures or withdrawals in required courses are not resolved at the next offering of the course; - 3. they fail or withdraw from required sequential courses; or - incompletes in required sequential courses are not completed before the first day of class of the next semester.
+- 1. the requirements imposed are not met or the probationary semester GPA is below 3.00 after one semester on probation; - 2. failures or withdrawals in required courses are not resolved at the next offering of the course; - 3. they fail or withdraw from required sequential courses: or - incompletes in required sequential courses are not completed before the first day of class of the next semester.

 A student removed from a program is not guaranteed reinstatement in the program even if probation requirements or requirements placed on readmission are fulfilled.
 Appeals may be made first to the appropriate academic unit and, if necessary, to the college Governance and Grievance Committee.
-For more information, see "Retention and Academic Standards," page 84.
+For more information, see "Retention and Academic Standards," page 86.

 Incompletes.
 Students are responsible for contacting the instructor regarding the process of requesting and fulfilling an incomplete.
 Tardiness in contacting the instructor may result in a failing grade.
 Students must obtain official "Request for Grade of Incomplete" forms from their academic unit.
 The completed form must include a justification, a listing of requirements that have not been fulfilled, and a proposed schedule of completion.
 The instructor reviews the request, proposes modifications if necessary, and submits a copy of the request to the appropriate school office.
 An incomplete in any course that is a prerequisite for sequential courses automatically denies enrollment in subsequent courses.
-For more information, see "Incomplete," page 81.
+For more information, see "Incomplete," page 83.

 Withdrawals.
 University withdrawal regulations apply to all courses.
 In addition, because the college's upper-division curricula are modular and sequential and because space in the programs is limited, a student is expected to progress through the curriculum with his or her class.
 Withdrawal from a required upper-division course automatically places a student on probation.
-Withdrawal from a required upperdivision course in a required sequence automatically removes the student from the program beginning the subsequent semester.
-For more information, see "Grading System," page 81.
+Withdrawal from a required upper-division course in a required sequence automatically removes the student from the program beginning the subsequent semester.
+For more information, see "Grading System," page 82.

 Pass/Fail or Credit/No Credit.
 The only courses accepted toward graduation with a grade of pass/fail or credit/no credit are internships and field studies.

 Foreign Study.
-The College of Architecture and Environmental Design maintains active communications with several foreign institutions offering professional course work similar to the programs of the college.
+The College of Design maintains active communications with several foreign institutions offering professional course work similar to the programs of the college.
 This opportunity is available for students who wish to pursue professional studies at a foreign institution in lieu of resident course work for up to one academic year.
 Any interested student is encouraged to inform the head of his or her academic unit at the earliest possible date of any intentions for foreign study.
 The student must petition the academic unit regarding course equivalency for any exchange programs.

 Exchange programs currently exist with Stuttgart University, Germany; Wageningen University, the Netherlands; the University of Valladolid, Spain; the University of British Columbia, Canada; and the Autonomous University of Guadalajara, Mexico.
-Foreign study programs in France, Italy, and Spain and summer off-campus courses are offered by the School of Architecture.
-The School of Planning and Landscape Architecture offers a summer landscape planning course in Europe.
+Foreign study programs in France, Italy, and Spain and summer and winter break off-campus courses are also offered.